Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 $ bin/alluxio runTests
 ```

-For this test to succeed, you need to make sure that the login user of Alluxio cli, i.e. `bin/alluxio` has
+For this test to succeed, you need to make sure that the login user of Alluxio cli has
 read/write access to the HDFS directory mounted to Alluxio.
-If not specified in `./conf/alluxio-site.properties`,
+By default,
 the login user is the current user of the host OS.
-Otherwise, the login user is specified with
+To change the default configuration, set the value of
-`alluxio.security.login.username` in `./conf/alluxio-site.properties`.
-The HDFS directory is specified with
+`alluxio.security.login.username` in `./conf/alluxio-site.properties` to the desired username.
-`alluxio.underfs.address`.
+The HDFS directory is specified with `alluxio.underfs.address`.

 After this succeeds, you can visit HDFS web UI at [http://localhost:50070](http://localhost:50070)
 to verify the files and directories created by Alluxio exist.
 For this test, you should see